Write a Review for Turn It up

 - Ukulele Shuffle - by Gary Seiler ...
 A cute story with a joyful message, and my favorite song on this project.
 Play this one if you need to feel happy.

 - The Old Man in the Chair - by Gary Seiler ...
 The last part of my dad's life was hard.
 This song celebrates who he was long before that chair held him down.
-His spirit touched me as I sat in a camping chair in the High Sierras' writing this.
-I'm grateful for all the years we had Pop.
+His spirit touched me as I sat in a camping chair in the High Sierras' near Mammoth Trying to finish this song.
+I’m so grateful for all the years we had together Pop.

 - One Big Honky Tonk - by Gary Seiler ...
 While watching a tribute to George Jones on TV I paused it and wrote this song.
 A honky tonk bar is where many a broken hearted people have gone to reconcile their pain.
 I've been there.

 - Chasing Cherries - by Dr. Rob DeBruin, Jim Soldi & Gary Seiler ...
 We were on a houseboat on Lake Oroville in Northern California when my buddy, Dr Rob handed us a bag of cherries.
 He said something like, "when you find a sweet one you should stop eating!
 You could eat the entire bag and never taste a better cherry."
 He calls that, "Chasing Cherries".
 It's a metaphor for life.
-How many people have had it great yet screwed it ups by chasing something else and lost.
-Dr Rob plays harmonica on this track
+How many people have had it great yet screwed it up by chasing something else and lost the sweet thing they once had.
+It’s about Temptation.
+Dr Rob plays harmonica on this track.

 - The Angel Watching Over Us - by Gary Seiler ...
 Inspired by the sudden loss of a couple close friends.
-It reminds us that though they aren't physical here with us they're always with us in our hearts.
+It reminds us that though they aren't physical here with us I feel strongly that they're always with us in our hearts.